Aga Khan Museum: Opening

-In 2016, RGD InHouse Design presented the Award of Distinction to the Aga Khan Museum for the exhibition Home Ground: Contemporary Art from the Barjeel Art Foundation (July 25, 2015 - January 3, 2016).
+In 2016, RGD InHouse Design presented the Award of Distinction to the Aga Khan Museum for the exhibition Home Ground: Contemporary Art from the Barjeel Art Foundation (July 25, 2015 – January 3, 2016).

-The Director of Collections and Public Programs, Dr. Ulrike Al-Khamis began her appointment on September 1, 2017.
-Dr. Al-Khamis was appointed Director and CEO in 2021.
+The director of collections and public programs, Dr. Ulrike Al-Khamis, began her appointment on September 1, 2017.
+Dr. Al-Khamis was appointed director and CEO in 2021.
 In 2017, the Aga Khan Museum Shop also launched an online shopping platform.
 Most items online and onsite were commissioned exclusively for the Aga Khan Museum.
-In many instances, the items — jewellery, books, clothing, artwork, and more — are connected to the Aga Khan Museum's temporary exhibitions as well as its Permanent Collection.
+In many instances, the items—jewellery, books, clothing, artwork, and more—are connected to the Aga Khan Museum's temporary exhibitions as well as its Permanent Collection.

 The Aga Khan Museum was recognized as one of the best museums in Toronto by Conde Nast Traveler in 2018.
 In the same year, the Aga Khan Museum's exhibition, The World of the Fatimids, received a Global Fine Art Award in the Ancient Art (BC – 1200) category, and an honourable mention in the Global Humanity category for the 2017 exhibition, Skate Girls of Kabul.
 In June 2018, Sri Lankan-born chef Shen Ousmand launched a new menu at the Aga Khan Museum's restaurant Diwan.
-The McEwan Group, led by Chef Mark McEwan, has been at the helm of the Museum's food services since 2016.
+The McEwan Group, led by Chef Mark McEwan, has been at the helm of the museum's food services since 2016.

-In 2022, Line 5 Eglinton, a new line that is part of the Toronto subway system will open an Aga Khan Park & Museum stop.
+When it opens, Line 5 Eglinton, a new line that is part of the Toronto subway system, will include an Aga Khan Park & Museum stop.